prince98batra/snataak/PythonCI-POC.md

 ### **1. Introduction**

-This POC demonstrates how to use **Bandit**, a Python security static analyzer, to scan your Python projects for common security issues.
-Bandit identifies vulnerabilities early, ensuring secure coding practices and compliance with security standards.
+This POC demonstrates how to use **Bandit**, a Python security static analysis tool, to identify vulnerabilities in your code.
+It helps enforce secure coding practices across your Python services like attendance APIs or background workers.

 ---